You will find here all relevant information and forms to report fraud to OLAF.

 What we do

-What is OLAF
+What is the mission of OLAF

 The European Union budget finances a wide range of programmes and projects which improve the lives of citizens across the EU and beyond.
 The improper use of funds provided by the EU budget or the evasion of the taxes, duties and levies, which fund the EU budget directly harms European citizens and prejudices the entire European project.